-- Differences in price due to sales tax, storage, shipping, handling, postage, transportation, and delivery.
+- Differences in price due to sales tax, storage, shipping, handling, postage, transportation and delivery.

 - Differences in price due to foreign exchange rates or fluctuation in foreign exchange rates.

-- Printed advertisements or nonauction internet advertisements that display pricing lower than your purchased item due to rebates, special offerings, bonuses, free items/giveaways, manufacturer’s coupons, or special financing.
+- Printed advertisements or nonauction internet advertisements that display pricing lower than your purchased item due to rebates, special offerings, bonuses, free items/giveaways, manufacturer’s coupons or special financing.

 How to file a price protection claim

-Price protection claims can be filed by submitting a claim form online, calling the payment network, such as Mastercard, that provides the benefit, or mailing a claim form.
+Price protection claims can be filed by submitting a claim form online, calling the payment network that provides the benefit, such as Mastercard or mailing a claim form.

-- A copy of the printed advertisement that shows the date of the advertisement, retailer name, the product (advertisement must verify same manufacturer and model number), and sale price
+- The printed advertisement (or a print out from the non-auction internet site) showing the date of the advertisement, the retailer name, the product (advertisement must verify same manufacturer and model number) and sale price.

-- Credit card statement showing the purchased item
+- A copy of the credit card billing statement showing the purchased item.

 Use the following contact information to file a claim with your credit card issuer: